neon-x-hub/que/README.md

 * **Chunked architecture for scalable performance** Efficient loading and flushing of fixed-size chunks minimizes disk I/O and enables high-throughput workloads.

-* **Filter-agnostic core**
-  The engine is not tied to a specific algorithm.
-The current release uses a fast probabilistic bit-vector implementation, but the design supports adding more filter types later.

 * **Deterministic hashing pipeline**
   Reliable and stable hashing over user-defined attributes (email, password, username, etc.) ensures consistent membership checks.